50 Trauma Insurance Conditions Explained: Complete Australian Guide (2026)

 Who's covered: All major insurers.

-Occupationally-Acquired HIV
+Occupationally-acquired HIV

 What it is: HIV infection contracted through work-related exposure.